 It wasn’t until the 18th century in England with the introduction of bare knuckle fighting or "prizefighting" that the safety of boxing from the fighter’s point of view was really addressed.
 The London Prize Ring Rules (1743) were introduced by bare knuckle heavyweight champion Jack Broughton and gave the fighter two clear safety advantages over their ancient and modern counterparts.

 Firstly, each fighter was allowed at any time during the fight to drop to one knee for 30 seconds.
 During this time the other fighter was not allowed to attack and the resting fighter was allowed to regain composure and continue, if he could.
-Today the referee is the only person that can stop a bout and only then if he feels that the fight is unfairly matched or one fighter is unable to continue due to injury or cuts, or
+Today the referee is the only person that can stop a bout and only then if he feels that the fight is unfairly matched or one fighter is unable to continue due to injury or cuts, or if one fighter cannot defend himself.
+As we have seen this can often result in fighters taking too much punishment before the ref steps in and by then the damage can already be done.

 Secondly and most significantly, the fighters wore no gloves which meant that they were far more cautious when going for head shots due to the damage that it did to the hands.
 Today’s modern game has more in common with its ancient ancestors in this regard as gloves now facilitate multiple head shots and the scoring system used also favors head shots.